 Certificate issuance.

-What you won't like
+What you won't love

-What you won't like about Chamillo
+What you won't love about Chamilo

-Narrow range of templates and themes to choose from.
+Limited templates and themes to choose from.

 Pricing

-Chamillo Pricing
+Chamilo Pricing

 Free with limited features.

-Annual plans based on number of users and features.
+Annual plans based on users and features.

 Google Classroom

-Free LMS for K-12 schools.
+Free LMS for K-12 schools

-What you'll like
+What you'll love

-What you won't like
+What you won't love

 Pricing

-What you'll like about Google Classroom
+What you'll love about Google Classroom

-Personalized learning pathways.
+Personalized learning paths.

 Originality checks to ensure academic integrity.

-Integration with other existing Google tools.
+Integration with existing Google tools.

 Intuitive interface.

-A cloud-based solution that requires no installation.
+Cloud-based solution requiring no installation.

-What you won't like about Google Classroom
+What you won't love about Google Classroom

-Limitations in progress tracking and analytics features.
+Limited learning tracking and analytics features.

-Little customization.
+Limited customization.

 Google Classroom Pricing

-What you'll like
+What you'll love

-What you'll like about Google Classroom
+What you'll love about Google Classroom

-Personalized learning pathways.
+Personalized learning paths.

 Originality checks to ensure academic integrity.

-Integration with other existing Google tools.
+Integration with existing Google tools.

 Intuitive interface.

-A cloud-based solution that requires no installation.
+Cloud-based solution requiring no installation.

-What you won't like
+What you won't love

-What you won't like about Google Classroom
+What you won't love about Google Classroom

-Limitations in progress tracking and analytics features.
+Limited learning tracking and analytics features.

-Little customization.
+Limited customization.

 Pricing